 31/01/19 - Woods Mill nature reserve and car park have some icy patches so please take extra care if visiting the reserve and offices

 Woods Mill is the headquarters of Sussex Wildlife Trust and an environmental education centre.
 Woods Mill is a prime example of what the wider countryside once contained.
 Visitors can walk past the old ponds and lake, through the ancient woodland, alongside the streams and waterways into the unimproved meadows with their wild hedgerows – habitats all contained within its 47 acres.
 This variety of habitat attracts an impressive number of species including mammals, insects, amphibians and birds.

 Woods Mill Nature Reserve is open throughout the year, with a car park and toilets.
 There is no charge but donations are welcome.

-With the support of Scottish Power Foundation essential repairs and conservation work will be happening around Woods Mill nature reserve this summer.
-The work is scheduled to start from the 6 August 2018 and there will be some disruption.
+With the support of Scottish Power Foundation essential repairs and conservation work will be happening around Woods Mill nature reserve.
+The work is scheduled to start from the 21 January 2019 and there will be some disruption.
 It might mean some paths closed or diverted at time.
 Please look out for on-site information.
 Thank you for your co-operation.

 This year is the 50th anniversary of the opening of Woods Mill nature reserve.
 Throughout 2018 and 2019 we are celebrating with a series of wildlife walks, talks and events.
 All these events will be free thanks to generous support from the ScottishPower Foundation.